griffinbran/Real-Estate-Statistical-Modeling/readme.md

 1. Your code for the regression and classification models, including your exploratory data analysis, submitted via pull request to this repository.
 2. At least one successful prediction submission on [DSI-EAST-1 Regression Challenge](https://www.kaggle.com/c/dsi-east-1-regression) --  you should see your name in the "Leaderboard" tab.
 3. At least one successful prediction submission on [DSI-EAST-1 Classification Challenge](https://www.kaggle.com/c/dsi-east-1-classification) -- you should see your name in the "Leaderboard" tab.
+4. Check the Project Feedback + Evaluation section to ensure that you know what will factor into the evaluation of your work.

 ## Project Feedback + Evaluation